"Disable Cisco Extensions" change toggles "Auto-exclude LAN address" setting

 Users of IPsec and this setting need to check and confirm if the way the resulting IPsec is implemented actually corresponds correctly to the on/off of this check box.

-#2 Updated by Kill Bill almost 4 years ago
+#2 Updated by Kill Bill about 6 years ago

 I am totally confused.
 So I applied this, checked the checkbox and the bypasslan connection got deleted.